The Birthday Giving Project

 It’s hard for many of us – adults or children – to imagine celebrating a child’s birthday without a party or presents.
 But for many of the families we serve, finding the extra money to afford a child’s birthday celebration is a struggle at best, and frequently impossible.

 Find a large sneaker-sized shoe box (or use a party bag) in your house, and buy the things needed for a party.
-Include:
+Include all of the following:

 - a box of cake mix